radioblahaj/amazing-anemone-393e0/src/pages/posts/working-from-home.md

 content_img_path: images/9.jpg
 template: post
 ---
+ Many of you should know the name Marc.
+He;s one of the most best makers out there!
+His work ethic, and his products are top notch, Yet how did it all begin?
+How did Wip get created and how did he become The **marc?**.
+Well, you might you have to get some popcorn and coffee to enjoy this story!
+It's begins from the start!

-Tell us a bit about yourself, and what you do?
+## Tell us a bit about yourself, and what you do?

 I'm Marc Köhlbrugge, and maker of a variety of products most notably WIP ( https://wip.co ), BetaList ( https://betalist.com ), and Startup Jobs ( https://startup.jobs )

-How did you get introduced into the tech world?
+## How did you get introduced into the tech world?

 I've been fascinated by computers ever since I was kid.
 I think I first start using a PC when I was around 9 years old.
 It ran both MS-DOS and Windows 3.11.
 I was a very curious kid so I explored every little part of the Windows operating system and